odennav/server-health-monitoring-observability/README.md

 # Server Health Monitoring and Observability

-This project is intended to simulate automated monitoring and observability of Cellusys machines(linux servers) running CentOS by retrieving information on system utilization (CPU, Memory, Disk) with Bash and Python.
+This project is intended to simulate automated monitoring and observability of Cellusys machines running CentOS by retrieving information on system resource utilization (CPU, Memory, Disk, Power) and service status(Elasticsearch, NTP) with Bash and Python.

 The Linux servers are classified as: